 Employee training is conducted on a biennial basis.
 The County will review the training program on a biennial basis and update it, as needed.
-This training was provided in this Permit Year 3 (2020-2021); the records may be viewed on the County website in the folder entitled BMP 6-3: <https://www.roanokecountyva.gov/DocumentCenter/Index/639>
+This training was last provided in Permit Year 3 (2020-2021), and it will be provided again in Permit Year 5.